bk20x/Preload/README.md

-## Parse JSON arrays into key-value tables based on a defined scheme and generate accessor procs for them at compile time.
+## Parse JSON arrays into key-value tables based on a defined schema and generate accessor procs for them at compile time.

+## Define a schema by creating a types.txt, and for each JSON file you would write *Name*, *Accessor*, *File* \n

+# *Name* generates proc `get*Name*`(key: cstring): cstring

+# *Accessor* being the named field of the object you wish to store by its value

+# *File* being the filepath relative to the cwd of the nim compiler

 #### Compile with `--app:lib --passL:-static`